-The annual reviews are to complemented by a comprehensive review process every three years.
+The annual reviews will be complemented by a comprehensive review process every three years.
 This comprehensive review is to be more like the initial MPRS Preparation Process, involving District Workshops, Thematic Working Groups and a complete redesigning of the MPRS.